-On the 20 March 2015 a partial solar eclipse was observed throughout the United Kingdom (UK).
+On 20 March 2015, a partial solar eclipse was observed throughout the United Kingdom (UK).
 The magnitude of the partial eclipse varied across the UK, from approximately 85% in southern regions, up to approximately 95% in the north.
-Over the UK the times of first contact, eclipse maximum and fourth contact were approximately 0830 UT, 0930 UT and 1040 UT, respectively (throughout this article all times are in UT).
-Atmospheric observations during prior eclipses have demonstrated that the prevailing meteorology can be perturbed by the rapid changes in insolation associated with the propagation of the eclipse penumbra through the atmosphere [2].
-In fact, it is known that eclipses significantly affect each layer of Earth's atmosphere, from the troposphere to the ionosphere, and a large volume of research has been published on this subject, as reviewed by [3].
-Focusing on eclipse-driven meteorological changes, the two most pronounced and readily understood effects are the large decrease in shortwave solar radiation, which can be almost 100% for total eclipses [16], and a corresponding decrease in air temperature, which can be several Kelvin.
+Over the UK, the times of first contact, eclipse maximum and fourth contact were approximately 0830 UT, 0930 UT and 1040 UT, respectively (throughout this article all times are in UT).
+Atmospheric observations during prior eclipses have demonstrated that the prevailing meteorology can be perturbed by the rapid changes in insolation associated with the propagation of the eclipse penumbra through the atmosphere [1].
+In fact, it is known that eclipses significantly affect each layer of the Earth's atmosphere, from the troposphere to the ionosphere, and a large volume of research has been published on this subject, as reviewed elsewhere in this issue by Aplin et al. [2].
+Focusing on eclipse-driven meteorological changes, the two most pronounced and readily understood effects are the large decrease in short-wave solar radiation, which can be almost 100% for total eclipses [3], and a corresponding decrease in air temperature, which can be several kelvin.
 However, there are also more subtle and complex features in the meteorological response.
-For example, studies have reported both temporary decreases in the wind speed and anticlockwise rotations in the wind direction [2,6,9].
-The dynamical processes driving the observed changes in the wind field have yet to be fully understood and continue to be investigated [10].
+For example, studies have reported both temporary decreases in the wind speed and anticlockwise rotations in the wind direction [1,4,5].
+The dynamical processes driving the observed changes in the wind field have yet to be fully understood and continue to be investigated; see paper by Gray & Harrison in this issue [6].
 The infrequent and transient nature of eclipses makes it challenging to obtain sufficient observations to isolate the eclipse-induced changes from the natural evolution of the prevailing weather.
-Consequently both [2] and [9] argued that a denser spatial network of meteorological observations could help resolve the atmospheric response and hence lead to an improved physical understanding of eclipse-induced weather changes.
+Consequently, Harrison and co-workers [1,5] argued that a denser spatial network of meteorological observations could help resolve the atmospheric response and hence lead to an improved physical understanding of eclipse-induced weather changes.

-The National Eclipse Weather Experiment (NEWEx) was conceived as a means by which this denser network of observations could be produced, by engaging the efforts of Citizen Scientists across the UK during the 20 March 2015 partial solar eclipse.
-For NEWEx, Citizen Scientists would record simple observations of meteorological parameters throughout the eclipse and submit these via the internet.
-These observations would be collated, analysed in the context of the eclipse and the results reported back to the Citizen Scientists.
-In doing so, NEWEx would also serve as a valuable public engagement activity, and this aspect of the project is discussed in [18].
-Previous studies have demonstrated the potential value of engaging Citizen Scientists in quantitative meteorological research, for example, the UK Citizen Rainfall Network [13] and the Royal Meteorological Societies Big Urban Heat Island project [14].
-Temperature changes associated with urban heat islands are approximately several Kelvin [21], which is similar to eclipse-driven temperature changes.
-Therefore, the fact that urban heat island temperature changes have been detected by a citizen science project [14] gives us confidence that a similar approach can be used to detect eclipse-driven temperature changes.
+The National Eclipse Weather Experiment (NEWEx) was conceived as a means by which this denser network of observations could be produced, by engaging the efforts of citizen scientists across the UK during the 20 March 2015 partial solar eclipse.
+For NEWEx, citizen scientists would record simple observations of meteorological parameters throughout the eclipse and submit these via the Internet.
+These observations would be collated, analysed in the context of the eclipse and the results reported back to the citizen scientists.
+In doing so, NEWEx would also serve as a valuable public engagement activity, and this aspect of the project is discussed by Portas et al. elsewhere in this issue [7].
+Previous studies have demonstrated the potential value of engaging citizen scientists in quantitative meteorological research, for example, the UK Citizen Rainfall Network [8] and the Royal Meteorological Societies Big Urban Heat Island project [9].
+Temperature changes associated with urban heat islands are approximately several kelvin [10], which is similar to eclipse-driven temperature changes.
+Therefore, the fact that urban heat island temperature changes have been detected by a citizen science project [9] gives us confidence that a similar approach can be used to detect eclipse-driven temperature changes.

-In Section 2 we describe the objectives, design and development of NEWEx.
+In §2, we describe the objectives, design and development of NEWEx.
 Section 3 describes the data processing.
-In Section 4(a) the accuracy of an example of the NEWEx temperature data is assessed by comparison to a well-established record of air temperature measurements taken at the University of Reading's Atmospheric Observatory.
-Sections 4((b)-(d)) present the nationwide results of the NEWEx analysis for temperature, cloudiness, and wind speed and direction.
-Our conclusions on the outcomes of NEWEx are summarised in Section 5.
+In §4a, the accuracy of an example of the NEWEx temperature data is assessed by comparison to a well-established record of air temperature measurements taken at the University of Reading's Atmospheric Observatory.
+Sections 4b-d present the nationwide results of the NEWEx analysis for temperature, cloudiness, and wind speed and direction.
+Our conclusions on the outcomes of NEWEx are summarized in §5.